 Our church filed an R-1 visa petition to sponsor a new pastor.
 We sent the petition to USCIS two months ago, but its website says the current processing times are five months.
 We heard about an option to pay an additional fee and have USCIS approve the petition, guaranteed, within 15 days.
 If we were willing to pay this, could we get our new pastor here sooner than the normal five months?

 Your question relates to what’s known as the Premium Processing Service.
-For some types of application, if you file USCIS Form I-907 and pay an additional fee (going from $1,225 to $1,410 on October 1, 2018), U.S. Citizenship and Immigration Services (USCIS) guarantees it will approve or deny your petition within 15 calendar days; unless it can’t, because it must request additional documents or information from you first.
+For some types of application, if you file USCIS Form I-907 and pay an additional fee (which went from $1,225 to $1,410 on October 1, 2018), U.S. Citizenship and Immigration Services (USCIS) guarantees it will approve or deny your petition within 15 calendar days; unless it can’t, because it must request additional documents or information from you first.
 (In such a case, USCIS begins a new 15-day clock upon receiving your response.)

 For R-1 applications, the key question is whether USCIS has completed its site visit of your facility.
 Part of the R-1 petition process involves USCIS sending a person, typically a contract investigator, to verify the legitimacy of your organization and the proposed employment.
 The site visit may involve a tour of your primary and branch locations, an examination of relevant documents, and interviews with your employees and church officials.
 If USCIS has already completed your site visit, you may use the Premium Processing Service.